web-tiki/responsive-grid-of-hexagons/README.md

 ![Responsive grid of hexagons](http://i.stack.imgur.com/NyGjd.jpg)

 # Spacing and sizing calculations
-Every thing here works in percents to make this grid responsive.
+Everything here works in percents to make this grid responsive.

 ## Width of the hexagons